Yatharthg12/Portfolio/README.md

 ---

 ## License
-***The design is free for inspiration and academic growth, kindly refrain from using any content within the assets/ folder.***
+***The design is free for inspiration and academic growth, kindly refrain from using any content from the assets/ folder in any capacity.***